 A significant increase in energy costs caused by carbon taxation, regulation or limited resource would lead to higher costs from external freight and handling costs of delivering product to or from our facilities.

 The Group recognises its obligations towards the parties with whom the Group has business dealings including customers, shareholders, employers, suppliers and advisors.

 In general, the interactions with these parties are managed at a local level by senior management and the Group expects a high standard of expertise and business principles to be maintained in such dealings.

 The Group’s policy towards suppliers is that each operating business is responsible for negotiating the terms and conditions under which they trade with their suppliers.
-The Group does not operate a formal code that it follows with regard to payments to suppliers.
 Group companies agree payment terms with their suppliers when they enter into binding purchasing contracts for the supply of goods or services.
 Suppliers are, in that way, made aware of these terms.
 Group companies seek to abide by these payment terms when they are satisfied that the supplier has provided the goods or services in accordance with the agreed terms and conditions.

-The Group also maintains processes and policies to monitor and review compliance across the Group’s businesses in connection with anti-bribery/corruption and international sanctions.
+The Group also maintains processes and policies to monitor and review compliance across the Group’s businesses in connection with anti-bribery and corruption and international sanctions.